 - Monday...
 Plentiful sunshine.
 High 84F.
 Winds NE at 5 to 10 mph.

 |Almanac | Key: T = Trace of precipitation; MM = data not available|

 |October 22, 2016|

 Latest weather stories

 Coastal Hazard Statement

 ...
-High rip current risk in effect through Sunday evening...
+High rip current risk remains in effect until 8 PM EDT this

 Rip currents are powerful channels of water flowing quickly away